 Academic dishonesty will not be tolerated.
 Academic sanctions for a first violation are at the discretion of the instructor and range from a failing grade for the particular assignment to a failing grade in the course in which the academic dishonesty occurs.
-When a faculty member assigns a failing grade on the basis of academic dishonesty, they shall notify the affected student(s), the appropriate unit administrator (Director or Division Chair), as well as the Associate Dean of Academic & Student Affairs of the violation and provide any and all supporting documentation to the Associate Dean of Academic & Student Affairs.
-Record of the infraction will be kept on file in the office of the Associate Dean of Academic & Student Affairs, although no further official action will be taken unless/until a second infraction is reported.
+When a faculty member assigns a failing grade on the basis of academic dishonesty, they shall notify the affected student(s), the appropriate unit administrator Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing of the violation and provide any and all supporting documentation to the Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing.
+Record of the infraction will be kept on file in the office of the Executive Director of Gen Ed, Executive Director of CTE, or Director of CTE, or Director of Nursing, although no further official action will be taken unless/until a second infraction is reported.
 In cases of repeated offenses, the Associate Dean of Academic & Student Affairs will administer a range of disciplinary sanctions up to and including expulsion from the College.
-Students retain their right to due process and may refer to the Student Handbook or the Associate Dean of Academic & Student Affairs regarding any disciplinary sanctions.
+Students retain their right to due process and may refer to the Student Handbook or the Executive Director of Gen Ed, Executive Director of CTE, or Director of Nursing regarding any disciplinary sanctions.